Updated April 2019

 Hemispheres is the inflight magazine for United Airlines and targets affluent and intrepid world travellers.
 You can read online issues of the magazine here

 There are around 12 freelance contributors per issue, so again, lots of opportunities to pitch and submit your travel articles.
-"Three Perfect Days" is a standard feature in the magazine, and you can read some examples to get a sense for this first-person essay that documents the writers' experiences in a specific location over three days.

 Pay rates: $1/word